-Today I want to talk about an accessory that’s available for Glock pistols called the Striker Control Device.
+There’s a ton of talk out there about an accessory for Glock pistols called the Striker Control Device.
 It seems like any time this product comes up online, some people want to get out their pitchforks and start a virtual riot.
-And I would like to think that’s the result of a simple misunderstanding.
-So before we look at the actual product, let’s talk about why it even exists to begin with.
+I would like to think that’s the result of a simple misunderstanding.
+So, before we look at the actual product, let’s talk about why it even exists to begin with.

-Watch the details in the video below, or scroll down to read the full transcript.
+Hear about all the details in the video below, or scroll down to read a text article covering the “Glock Gadget.”

 [NOTE: Some of the technical points in today’s post might not completely make sense if you’re only reading the text version, but if you skip to 5:14 and watch through 6:18 in the video, you’ll see a demonstration that should clear it up.]

 Before Glock pistols first started gaining popularity in the 1980s and 1990s, almost all semi-autos were either single action with a manual safety or double action/single action with a safety or decocker or both.
 Glocks don’t have any of those things.
 They are striker fired with just a trigger, a mag release, and a slide stop.

 Today, Glocks and other striker-fired pistols are the norm rather than the exception.
 Shooters appreciate the simplicity of operating a pistol with fewer controls.
 They are easier to learn and some would say easier to master as well.

 Of course, that simplicity has a downside.
 You’ve got a relatively light trigger with a short length of travel and no external safety.
 This means there are fewer fail-safes in place to prevent an unintentional discharge if the shooter has less than perfect gun handling.
 And let’s face it: no matter how well-trained we are, we all make mistakes.
 I don’t know any shooter who can honestly say they always have perfect muzzle control.
 It’s rare to find a shooter who can honestly say their finger has never drifted to the trigger when it wasn’t supposed to.